This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 *Unfortunately, the fats & carbs in the Syntha-6 Cold Stone “meal” are not comprised of whole, natural foods — they’re made up of artificial ingredients synthesized in a factory lab.

-*Just a guess, but I highly doubt any of those hot physique models endorsing BSN on their website drink this on a daily basis.
+*Just a guess, but I kinda doubt any of those hot physique models endorsing BSN on their website drink this particular Cold Stone product on a daily basis.

 Bottom line: I think it’s real important to look at the protein you’re getting in context with whatever else is coming along for the ride in any powder you plan on swallowing.